ambaradan/nvim-rockydocs/README.md

 ## Installing nvim-rockydocs with rocks.nvim

-*Rocks.nvim* is a plugin manager for Neovim, built using Lua.
+*Rocks.nvim* is a plugin manager for *Neovim*, built using *Lua*.
 It aims to provide an efficient and easy-to-use way to manage plugins in your Neovim configuration.

 To install the nvim-rockydocs rock, run the following command in Neovim: